Grow your business with Google AdWords

 Unlike this form of advertising, Google AdWords collects data, presenting you with the information necessary to create highly refined targeting.
 AdWords shows you the exact location your leads came from, the age and gender of the enquirers and what days and time of day results in maximum conversions.
 This information lets you create a highly refined targeted audience and location, ensuring your money is being spent on areas that will result in maximum conversions across the board.
 Your money will not be wasted on people who are not interested in your product.

-These are only some of the many benefits of running Google AdWords for your business.
+These are only some of the many benefits of running Google AdWords in Brisbane for your business.
 However, running AdWords yourself with no prior experience can be tricky.
-Using an experienced digital marketing agency (like R6 Digital) can make life much easier.
+Using an experienced Brisbane AdWords company (like R6 Digital) can make life much easier.

 Katya is a digital marketing executive, with experience across social media marketing, SEO and PPC campaigns, product launches and public relations.
 Katya completed a bachelor degree in Communications from the University of Queensland, majoring in public relations, before going on to gain experience in the television and broadcasting, not-for-profit, software and small business sectors, to gain a wide range of marketing and communications skills across a wide range of industries.